 Acute adrenal failure (addisonian crisis)

-Sometimes, however, the signs and symptoms of Addison's disease may appear suddenly.
-In acute adrenal failure (addisonian crisis), the signs and symptoms may also include:
+Sometimes the signs and symptoms of Addison's disease may appear suddenly.
+Acute adrenal failure (addisonian crisis) can lead to life-threatening shock.
+Seek emergency medical treatment if you experience the following signs and symptoms:

-- Severe vomiting and diarrhea, leading to dehydration
+- Severe abdominal pain, vomiting and diarrhea, leading to dehydration

 - Low blood pressure